-Disparities in Care

-Whether it is implicit bias in the referral process or inequity in access to education materials, we know people of color are less likely than white people to enter into different treatment options.

-- White patients with kidney failure are 4 times more likely to receive a transplant than black patients.

-- Black patients are 24% less likely to dialyze at home

-- White patients are twice as likely to access palliative care services than are black or Hispanic patients.

-Each year, we reach more than 10,000 people through health education outreach to communities of color

-We fund emergency transportation costs so patients can safely travel to and from treatment

-OUR

-SERVICES

-OUR

-PATIENTS

-We provide financial counseling to help patients navigate the costly burden of treatment

-2000+ Patients served each year

-1/2

-Nearly half of patients live below poverty line

-50%+ More than half of patients identify

-as people of color

-Achieving Our Vision, Together

-At Northwest Kidney Centers we welcome everyone regardless of insurance.
+Disparities in Care Whether it is implicit bias in the referral process or inequity in access to education materials, we know Black, Native and Indigenous, Asian American, Latine, Native Hawaiian, and Pacific Islander communities are less likely than white people to enter into different treatment options. - White patients with kidney failure are 4 times more likely to receive a transplant than Black patients. - Black patients are 24% less likely to dialyze at home - White patients are twice as likely to access palliative care services than are Black or Hispanic patients.
+OUR SERVICES Each year, we reach more than 10,000 people through health education outreach to communities of color We fund emergency transportation costs so patients can safely travel to and from treatment We provide financial counseling to help patients navigate the costly burden of treatment Emergency grants provide support for patients' food, rent and other bills We provide dialysis for incarcerated patients Our teams provide referrals to wrap-around services including housing/shelter, religious/spiritual, treatment and counseling for substance use disorders and more Achieving Our Vision, Together At Northwest Kidney Centers we welcome everyone regardless of insurance.
 Our vision is to create a world where kidney disease no longer inhibits people from living their best lives.
 We will only achieve this through inclusive, equitable care.

 Our Approach to Creating an Inclusive Care Environment - Because 90% of people with chronic kidney disease are unaware that they have it, we focus on early detection and education, especially in Black, Asian and Native American populations that are at higher risk for developing kidney disease. - Two-thirds of people with kidney disease don't know their treatment options.
 Northwest Kidney Centers offers free classes that explore all care options, including transplant and at-home dialysis. - Our patients speak more than 80 languages.
-Our dietitians, social workers and educators work to make critical information available in a number of languages. - To ensure patients from various backgrounds are receiving guidance on how to live better, healthier lifestyles, our dietitians are trained in culturally appropriate diets. - We partner with HopeLink, King County Metro Access and ride share companies to reduce barriers for patients to get to treatment. - When physicians are the same race as the patient, patients report higher levels of trust, which is why we invest in and support diversity in nephrologist fellowship training.
+Our teams ensure critical care information is available in a number of languages. - To ensure patients from various backgrounds are receiving guidance on how to live better, healthier lifestyles, our dietitians are trained in culturally appropriate diets. - We partner with HopeLink, King County Metro Access and ride share companies to reduce barriers for patients to get to treatment. - All staff are required to complete cultural competency training on an annual basis.

 We know systematic inequities in society have been a barrier to care for people of color.
 We are committed to overcoming these challenges to ensure all people impacted by kidney disease have access to safe, high-quality, dignified care.
-Rebecca Fox, President and CEO, Northwest Kidney Centers " WITH YOUR HELP WE CAN LEVELTHE PLAYING FIELD Donor investment is needed to continue to provide equitable care.
+Rebecca Fox, President and CEO, Northwest Kidney Centers " www.nwkidney.org WITH YOUR HELP WE CAN INCREASE ACCESS TO CARE Donor investment is needed to continue to provide equitable care.
 We know that with your support, we can grow our services to serve historically marginalized communities more equitably and drive better health outcomes.
-SERVING MORE PEOPLE OF COLOR
+REACHING UNDERSERVED COMMUNITIES

-Diversity training for direct patient care roles Patients build strong connections with their dialysis team and we know these connections have a direct impact on the care and outcomes of our patients.
-This connection can be strengthened through training in diversity, equity and inclusion topics such as implicit bias.
+Training for direct patient care roles Patients build strong connections with their dialysis team and we know these connections have a direct impact on the care and outcomes of our patients.
+This connection can be strengthened through training in topics such as implicit bias.
 With additional support, we could provide ongoing training for front-line staff.

-Reach more non-English speaking patients While we pride ourselves in supporting our patient population in more than 80 languages, because of funding and staffing constraints, we are only able to provide materials in a limited number of languages.
+Communicate effectively to more non-English speaking patients While we pride ourselves in supporting our patient population in more than 80 languages, because of funding and staffing constraints, we are only able to provide materials in a limited number of languages.
 This means treatment options are not accessible or understood by all patients.
 Additional funding would allow for translation and printing in the top 10 languages spoken by patients.